 But what does it really offer you that other jobs don’t?
-Many budding consultants can’t answer this question to themselves or to recruiters, so we compiled some of our ideas.
+Many budding consultants can’t answer this question to themselves or to recruiters, so I’ve compiled some of my own idea.

 More recently, many top consultants have moved into private equity and hedge funds, which often hire exclusively from top banks and consultancies.
 These attract the more financially oriented consultants, or those who are simply after an early retirement.

 Last but not least

 Consultancy has a couple other key features which set it apart.
 As an analyst in a bank or an accountancy or law firm, you work almost exclusively at your desk.

 Although the salary is slightly less than other financial services jobs, the benefits of seeing the world and enjoying expensed hotel trips often outweigh the remuneration.